pypa/pip/docs/html/ux-research-design/guidance.md

 - [User Interviews: How, When, and Why to Conduct Them from Nielson Norman Group](https://www.nngroup.com/articles/user-interviews/)
 - [Interviewing Users from Nielson Norman Group](https://www.nngroup.com/articles/interviewing-users/)

-### <a name="outreach"></a>Survey and Interview Outreach
+### Survey and Interview Outreach

 The following is a list of outreach platforms that the pip team used when conducting research in 2020.
 Some were more successful than others:

 #### Recommended: UX Research Panel

-As part of the [2020 UX Work](/research-results#2020-research), we published a form that asked people to join a research panel and be regularly contacted about surveys and interview opportunities.
+As part of the [2020 UX Work](/research-results/index#2020-research), we published a form that asked people to join a research panel and be regularly contacted about surveys and interview opportunities.
 This is now a [mailing list that users can sign up for](https://mail.python.org/mailman3/lists/pip-ux-studies.python.org/), and will be used in an ongoing way in addition to broad public outreach.

 #### Recommended: Twitter

 We found Twitter to be a very effective platform for engaging with the Python community and drive participation in UX research.
 We recommend:

 1. Asking [ThePSF](https://twitter.com/ThePSF), [PyPA](https://twitter.com/ThePyPA) and [PyPI](https://twitter.com/pypi) to retweet calls for survey and interview participation